 On occasion, it is necessary to close school as a result of an emergency.
-This could result from excessive snow, extreme cold, power failure, a heating problem, etc. When possible, decisions about school closing are made prior to the beginning of the normal school day.
+This could result from excessive snow, extreme cold, power failure, a heating problem, etc...
+When possible, decisions about school closing are made prior to the beginning of the normal school day.
 In the event that school closes, please make arrangements so that your child has someplace to go if you will not be home.
-It may be helpful to write the teacher a note if your child is very young and may not remember where they are to go in the event school will close early.
 YMCA after-school childcare is not provided on emergency closing days.
-Morning 4-year-old kindergarten will not meet if there is a "Delayed Start".
-Families will receive a phone call and/or e-mail from the OASD in the event school is delayed or canceled.
+Morning 4-year-old kindergarten will not meet if there is a "delayed start".
+Families will receive a phone call, text message, and/or e-mail from the OASD in the event school is delayed or canceled.